weecology/retriever/docs/recipes.rst

 .. _Data Retriever: http://data-retriever.org
 .. _DataPackage: http://specs.frictionlessdata.io/data-packages/

-This functionality has now been moved to the ``retriever-recipes`` repository to separate the scripts from the core ``retriever`` functionalities to help with organization, maintenance, and testing.
+This functionality has been moved to the ``retriever-recipes`` repository to separate the scripts from the core ``retriever`` functionalities to help with organization, maintenance, and testing.
 The `retriever recipes`_ repository thus holds all the scripts which were earlier shipped with ``retriever`` and also all the script adding/editing functionalities.

 .. _retriever recipes: https://github.com/weecology/retriever-recipes

 Installation
 ------------

-The ``retriever-recipes`` project can simply be installed from Github via the following steps:
+The ``retriever-recipes`` project can be installed from Github using the following steps:

 ::